 Traditional bridges: They are the most common form of bridges where there are anchor teeth on either side of the missing tooth

 Cantilever bridges: Such bridges are used when there are teeth on only one side of the lost teeth.

 Maryland bridges: They are made of porcelain or porcelain fused to metal.
-Have metal or porcelain wings on either side of the bridge that is bonded to your existing teeth.
+They have metal or porcelain wings on either side of the bridge that is bonded to your existing teeth, securing it in place.

-If you have any queries related to dental bridges, feel free to consult our Philadelphia dentist.
+If you have any questions related to dental bridges, feel free to consult our Philadelphia dentist.

 Philadelphia dentist offers saturday and sunday appointments.